 “What I appreciate most about science and research is that, although you don’t aid people on a day-to-day basis as physicians do, you have the potential to impact society as a whole,” says David Berry.
 In 2005, Berry was named the $30,000 Lemelson-MIT Student Prize winner for his innovations in both stroke and cancer treatments.

-Hailing from Mt.
-Kisco, New York, Berry didn’t always know he’d become an inventor.
-Berry says he was a kid who liked to tinker, build, disassemble, and try to put things back together again.
+Berry was born on February 10, 1978 from Mt.
+Kisco, New York.
+When Berry was younger he didn’t know he’d become an inventor; but when he was a kid he says he liked to tinker, build, disassemble, and try to put things back together again.
 Sometimes he succeeded in his endeavors, though he admits he probably failed more often.
 “I was very big on taking parts from the LEGO set and the parts from other toys and trying to make something faster or cooler.”
 His parents encouraged his experiments from a young age.

 Berry received both his SB in Brain and Cognitive Sciences (2000) and PhD in Biological Engineering (2005) from the Massachusetts Institute of Technology (MIT) and MD from the Harvard-MIT Health Sciences and Technology program (2006).
 While at MIT, Berry began studying heparin, a common anticoagulant, and a protein called fibroblast growth factor (FGF2), which is involved in the formation of new blood vessels.
 Under the advisory of MIT Professor Ram Sasisekharan, Berry and his colleagues developed the new protein, dimeric FGF2 (dFGF2), to synthesize a more effective drug for stroke victims.
 If given within 24 hours of a stroke, dFGF2 can limit the amount of brain tissue that is damaged.
 If given after 24 hours, it can substantially improve the patient’s rate of functional recovery, which current treatment does not.
 DFGF2 has gone through pre-clinical trials.